-At December 31, 2017 and December 31, 2016, there were 1,874 authorized shares remaining under our common stock repurchase program (the "Repurchase Program").
-For the years ended December 31, 2017 and December 31, 2016, we did not repurchase any common shares under the Repurchase Program.
-See the below table for common stock repurchases for the year ended December 31, 2015.
+At December 31, 2018, December 31, 2017 and December 31, 2016, there were 1,874 authorized shares remaining under our common stock repurchase program (the "Repurchase Program").
+For the years ended December 31, 2018, December 31, 2017 and December 31, 2016 we did not repurchase any common shares under the Repurchase Program.
 Under the Repurchase Program, shares may be purchased in the open market, including block trades, through privately negotiated transactions, or pursuant to a trading plan separately adopted in the future.
 The timing, manner, price and amount of any repurchases will be at our discretion, subject to the requirements of the Securities Exchange Act of 1934, as amended, and related rules.
 We are not required to repurchase any shares under the Repurchase Program and it may be modified, suspended or terminated at any time for any reason.
 We do not intend to purchase shares from our Board or other affiliates.
 Under Maryland law, such repurchased shares are treated as authorized but unissued.